 Automate SQL tuning across all major relational database platforms (Microsoft SQL Server, Oracle Database, IBM Db2 LUW, SAP Sybase ASE, PostgreSQL, Pivotal Greenplum, and Amazon Redshift) from a single common graphical user interface. interface.
 And use the tool on all supported platforms from a single license.
 Streamline and automate common and repetitive tasks with an easy-to use GUI and powerful wizards.

 SQL Rewrites & Case Generation

 SQL rewrites are suggested as part of the case generation in the SQL tuner as well as when you type in the SQL IDE.
-SQL rewrites and hint injection are used to generate all possible cases and find the best alternative to a given SQL statement.
+SQL rewrites and hint injection are used to generate cases and find the best alternative to a given SQL statement.